-One noise barrier was found to be both reasonable and feasible and is recommended for incorporation into the project, depending on the selected alternative (Table 4-28).
-A noise barrier is proposed for the following location:
+Two noise barriers were found to be both reasonable and feasible, one of which would be recommended for incorporation into the project, depending on the selected alternative (Table 4-28).

+Noise barriers are proposed for the following locations:

 R70 through-R74 - These receivers represent 27 residences in Glenn Heights located along Craddock Drive along all the alternative combinations except those including the ROW of Modifications A or B. Based on preliminary calculations, a noise barrier approximately 1,807 feet in length and 14 feet in height would reduce noise levels by at least 5 dB(A) for 19 benefited receptors and meet the noise reduction design goal of 7 dB(A) for 10 of those receptors.
 With a total area of abatement of 25,298 square feet or 1,100 square feet per benefited receptor, the barrier would also be cost reasonable.